Holdenville, Oklahoma: Economy

 Historically, the Holdenville area economy has been based on agriculture.
 The main crops have been cotton, peanuts, pecans, corn, hay, oats, sweet and Irish potatoes and orchard fruits.
 Other types of business have supplemented the economy.
 Covey Corporation manufactured plastic products and employed approximately one hundred fifty workers.
 Other enterprises included Seamprufe Corporation, a manufacturer of lingerie, and F. B. Fly Company, a producer of fishing tackle.
 Aquafarms, a catfish processing plant, and the Holdenville State Fish Hatchery also provided employment.
 In the 1990s Tyson Foods' hog breeding operation and the Earl A. Davis Community Work Center created jobs.

-It is home to The Pork Group, a subsidiary of Tyson Foods; the Holdenville State Fish Hatchery, one of four operated by the Oklahoma Department of Wildlife Conservation; the Davis Correctional Facility, a 1,600 bed medium security prison operated by the Corrections Corporation of America; and the Creek Nation Casino, one of many operated by the Muscogee (Creek) Nation.
+It is home to The Pork Group, a subsidiary of Tyson Foods; the Holdenville State Fish Hatchery, one of four operated by the Oklahoma Department of Wildlife Conservation; and, the Davis Correctional Facility, a 1,600 bed medium security prison operated by the Corrections Corporation of America.
+The Muscogee (Creek) Nation opened the Creek Nation Casino around 2007, and the tribe broke ground on a new 67,000-square-foot medical facility on February 18, 2026.